forgedsignature/SQL/README.md

 # SQL
-SQL queries of all kind being put together as a single repository
+SQL queries of various sorts in one repository.

 This includes complex queries involving basic DML statements and joins alongside frequently used and extremely useful windows functions in data extraction